Trump missile defense review calls North Korea 'extraordinary threat'

 SPACE-BASED SENSORS

-The Missile Defense Review recommended studying experimental technologies, including prospects for space-based weaponry that might be able to shoot down enemy missiles, a throwback to former President Ronald Reagan’s 1980s “Star Wars” initiative.
+The Missile Defense Review recommended studying experimental technologies including space-based weaponry that might be able to shoot down enemy missiles, a throwback to former President Ronald Reagan’s 1980s “Star Wars” initiative.

-It also called for investments in space-based sensors that can better detect and track incoming missiles, and perhaps counter super-fast hypersonic technology, an area in which China has made major advances.
+It called for investments in space-based sensors that can better detect and track incoming missiles, and perhaps counter super-fast hypersonic technology, an area in which China has made major advances and Russia is actively working.

+“Russia and China’s progress in developing super-fast hypersonic missiles has in particular made the U.S. missile defense system less capable than desired,” the newspaper said in an editorial.

+The U.S. document also pointed to projects by U.S. defense industry giants including Raytheon Co, Lockheed Martin and Boeing Co.

 “We are committed to establishing a missile-defense program that can shield every city in the United States.
-And we will never negotiate away our right to do this,” Trump added.
+And we will never negotiate away our right to do this,” Trump said.

+A senior Russian legislator, Viktor Bondarev, said after Trump’s announcement that the new U.S. strategy would ramp up global tensions, according to Interfax news agency.

+The United States previously announced plans to increase the number of ground-based interceptors over the next several years, hiking the number positioned at Fort Greely, Alaska to 64 from 44.
+Greely, the report said, “has the potential for up to an additional 40 interceptors.”
+The United States is looking at an additional site to host missile interceptors as well.

 Trump specifically mentioned Iran’s capabilities.
 The report said Iran possesses the largest ballistic missile force in the Middle East.